lifepillar/vim-zeef/Readme.md

 What can you do with Zeef?
 Whatever you want!
 Zeef is not bloated with features that you will never use: it is for people who wish to implement their own functionality with minimal help.
-That said, Zeef does come with a few “sample applications” or “zeefs”:
+That said, Zeef does come with a few “zeefs”:

 - a buffer switcher;
 - a path filter;